-- (1) Educational personnel certification: Type 1 License for High School Teacher (science) - (2) Curator License - (3) Appointment qualification for food sanitation supervisor and food sanitation inspector - For details of acquisition of those qualifications, refer to the "Students Handbook." - (4) Qualification for examination for Class A hazardous materials engineer
+- (1) Curator License - (2) Appointment qualification for food sanitation supervisor and food sanitation inspector - For details of acquisition of those qualifications, refer to the "Students Handbook." - (3) Qualification for examination for Class A hazardous materials engineer

 7. Class subjects and their contents